Camp under the stars and get back to nature in Victoria's wild and remote Croajingolong National Park.

 Go whale watching

 There is no place like a ruggedly remote lighthouse post from which to spot passing whales, and visitors to Croajingolong have two prime locations.
 Point Hicks Lighthouse is an hour drive along a mostly unsealed road from the Princes Highway.
 Gabo Island Lighthouse can be accessed by boat via Mallacoota, or by air transfer with Merimbula Air Services.
 You can also sign up for tours of both lighthouses and stay overnight in the keepers' cottages.

 Unwind in Mallacoota

 Relax in the pretty coastal town of Mallacoota, set on Mallacoota Inlet and surrounded by Croajingolong National Park.
 Get up close to a mob of kangaroos at Gipsy Point and go for a swim at popular Betka Beach.
 Hire a boat, canoe or kayak from Gipsy Point Lodge, where you can spend the night in a room overlooking the Genoa River.

 Go gourmet in Gippsland

 Dine on barbecue beef tartare and tuna sashimi at one of Gippsland's most acclaimed restaurants, Neilsons Kitchen, in Traralgon.
-There are more than 30 cellar doors in the Gippsland region, such as Cannibal Creek Vineyard.
+There are more than 30 cellar doors in the Gippsland region, such as Waratah Hills Vineyard.
 Head to Prom County Cheese after a glass of wine for a tasting of local cheeses.
 Or sign up for an entire day of indulgence with Gippsland Food Adventures.
 Its small group tours focus on introducing travellers to the region's farmers and their fine produce, including olive oil and cool climate wines.